Qovery and the Twelve-Factor App methodology

 From build to run, Qovery sets the pace - either by providing everything you need (CI, CD) or by connecting to your own existing services.
 Everything is utterly configurable to your needs.

 Execute the app as one or more stateless processes

 Qovery seamlessly manages stateless (containers) and stateful (databases, brokers...) applications.
-For stateful applications, Qovery takes care of provisioning the necessary resources (disk, RAM, CPU) and managing them over time (backup, restore) according to the developer's usage.
+For stateful applications, Qovery provides the necessary resources (disk, RAM, CPU) and manages them over time (backup, restore) according to the developer's usage.
 Everything is done to make it evident for the developers and manageable for the administrators.